 How To Prevent Fuchsia Rust

 Unfortunately, fuchsias are prone to fuchsia rust, a fungal disease that is spread by airborne spores.
-It results in the discolouration of leaves and reduces the rigour of the plant.You will also notice a layer of orange dust on the under side of leaves, which may then shrivel.
+It results in the discolouration of leaves and reduces the rigour of the plant.You will also notice a layer of orange dust (like clay dust) on the under side of leaves, which may then shrivel.
 It is not uncommon to see it for the entirety of the year in indoor fuchsias, but will be more likely to appear in early Autumn if plants are grown outside.
 This article will explain the causes of fuchsia rust and what you can do to prevent it spreading around your garden.

 Causes